ESSAY | By Chris Graham

 An inquisitorial justice system is not without its own challenges, but it certainly appears to have merit in the case of allegations of sexual assault.
 Not only is it a pursuit of the truth, but it can be structured to ensure an innocent person doesn’t even stand trial, let alone get convicted.
 That’s something even men’s rights activists can get behind.

 The second and main reason why a survivor of sexual assault in an adversarial system is not ‘presumed truthful’ until proven otherwise has to do with a legal principle called ‘Blackstone’s ratio’.
-You’re probably familiar with it (and I explain it in detail later in this essay), but it holds that ’10 guilty persons should walk free so that one innocent person doesn’t suffer’.
+If you think you haven’t heard of it, you probably have: it holds that ’10 guilty persons should walk free so that one innocent person doesn’t suffer’.